 But I was still wondering about this portion size issue.
 So I went back to Alice again (sorry Alice!) and she advised me not to get too fixated on a portion size - it’s far better to think about variety.
 However, she then went on to say:

-“If you really want to follow a portion size, I quite like the visual tool of going by the size of your palm.
-So, your toddler’s palm is a sort of portion size, and your seven year old’s is a little bigger etc. So for loose leafy veg like spinach or salad, only a leaf would fit in their palm, so it’s not a perfect guide, but a little pot of salad that fits in your little one’s hand would be more realistic.
-But as a tool and a fun way to engage your children into having a portion, it’s quite a nice way of working it that isn’t intimidating and doesn’t involve using the scales!“
+"If you really want to follow a portion size, I quite like the visual tool of going by the size of your palm.
+So, your toddler's palm is a sort of portion size, and your seven year old's is a little bigger etc. So for loose leafy veg like spinach or salad, only a leaf would fit in their palm.
+It’s not a perfect guide, but a little pot of salad that fits in your little one’s hand would be more realistic.
+But as a tool and a fun way to engage your children into having a portion, it’s quite a nice way of working it that isn’t intimidating and doesn’t involve using the scales!"